expo/expo/packages/@expo/use-updates/docs/README.md

 # @expo/use-updates

-A simpler JavaScript API for the [`expo-updates`](https://docs.expo.dev/versions/latest/sdk/updates/) module.

-- Wrap existing asynchronous methods and native event listener
-- No asynchronous methods needed

-## Notes

-- This API is in an early stage of development, and is subject to change, including breaking changes.
+An easier to use, declarative JavaScript API for the [`expo-updates`](https://docs.expo.dev/versions/latest/sdk/updates/) module.
+The API wraps existing asynchronous methods and does not require the developer to add an event listener.
+This API is in an early stage of development, and is subject to change, including breaking changes.

+## Known issues

+We intend to resolve the following issues before the first stable release.

+- If `Updates` APIs such as `checkForUpdateAsync()` are used directly, the properties returned by the `useUpdates()` hook in this module will not be refreshed automatically.
+To ensure correct behavior, we recommend that `checkForUpdateAsync()`, `fetchUpdateAsync()`, and `reloadAsync()` not be used directly when using the `useUpdates()` hook.
 - If the app is configured to [download and run updates automatically](https://docs.expo.dev/versions/latest/config/app/#checkautomatically), then the `useUpdates()` hook should be added near the root level of the application code, so that the events emitted by automatic update checks are detected.

-## Example Usage
+## Example usage

 ```tsx UpdatesDemo.tsx
 import { StatusBar } from 'expo-status-bar';